AISaturdaysLagos/Cohort8-Kapwepwe/README.md

 - **Data Sourcing:** Data was scraped from <a href="https://www.tripadvisor.com/">TripAdvisor</a> - mainly restaurants and hotels in Lagos, Nigeria.
 - **Data Cleaning and Prep**: Data was labelled and cleaned using Excel and Pandas to remove noise or meaningless data that could affect the accuracy of the model.
 - **Modeling**: The data underwent classification through the application of sentiment analysis with the VADER (Valence Aware Dictionary and sEntiment Reasoner) package, which is a sentiment analysis tool tuned to social media language.
-- **Model Deployment :** The model would be deployed using a web app for use by everyone particularly Nigerians.
+- **Model Deployment :** The model was deployed using Streamlit for use by everyone particularly Nigerians.
 - **Requirements.txt**: A file for all dependecies required.
 There's one in the Restaurants folder and another in the Hotels folder.

 ## Challenges faced:
 - Scraping reviews from Google.
-There are more restaurants reviewed with Google than TripAdvisor, since TripAdvisor needs creating an account.
+There are more restaurants reviewed with Google than TripAdvisor and also more people reviewing on Google, since TripAdvisor needs creating an account.
 This limited our scope to just TripAdvisor.
 - The sentiment analysis seemed more accurate with the review titles, because some of the review text reviews came off as sarcastic.
+However, we analysed just the text
 - VADER sentiment does not accurately detect sarcasm in Nigerian English as some of the obviously negative titles with sarcastic review texts were rated positive.
 - Deploying with Streamlit.
 Worked fine on local machine and then gave many issues during deployment.